-The Micron® QDR® (Quad Data RateTM) Synchronous Pipelined Burst SRAM employs high-speed, low-power CMOS designs using an advanced 6T CMOS process.
+The Micron® QDRTM (Quad Data RateTM) Synchronous Pipelined Burst SRAM employs high-speed, low-power CMOS designs using an advanced 6T CMOS process.
 The QDR architecture consists of two separate DDR (double data rate) ports to access the memory array.
 The read port has dedicated data outputs to support READ operations.
 The write port has dedicated data inputs to support WRITE operations.
 This architecture eliminates the need for high-speed bus turnaround.
 Access to each port is accomplished using a common address bus.
-Addresses for reads and writes are latched on alternate rising edges of the K input clock.
-Each address location is associated with four 18-bit words that burst sequentially into or out of the device.
-Since data can be transferred into and out of the device on every rising edge of both clocks (K, K#, C and C#) memory bandwidth is maximized while simplifying system design by eliminating bus turnarounds.
+Addresses for reads and writes are latched on rising edges of the K and K# input clocks, respectively.
+Each address location is associated with two 18-bit words that burst sequentially into or out of the device.
+Because data can be transferred into and out of the device on every rising edge of both clocks (K, K#, C and C#) memory bandwidth is maximized and system design is simplified by eliminating bus turnarounds.

 Depth expansion is accomplished with port selects for each port (read R#, write W#) which are received at K rising edge.
 Port selects permit independent port operation.
 All synchronous inputs pass through registers controlled by the K or K# input clock rising edges.
 Active LOW byte writes (BW0#, BW1#) permit byte write selection.
 Write data and byte writes are registered on the rising edges of both K and K#.
-The addressing within each burst of four is fixed and sequential.
+The addressing within each burst of two is fixed and sequential, beginning with the lowest and ending with the highest address.
 All synchronous data outputs pass through output registers controlled by the rising edges of the output clocks (C and C# if provided, otherwise K and K#).